STAND. COM. REP. NO. 2260

 State of Hawaii

-Your Committee on Tourism and Intergovernmental Affairs, to which was referred S.B.
-No. 2858 entitled:
+Your Committee on Human Services, to which was referred S.B.
+No. 2089 entitled:

-"A BILL FOR AN ACT RELATING TO CRUELTY TO ANIMALS,"
+"A BILL FOR AN ACT RELATING TO A YOUTH COMMISSION,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Tourism and Intergovernmental Affairs that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 2858 and recommends that it pass Second Reading and be referred to the Committee on Judiciary.
+As affirmed by the record of votes of the members of your Committee on Human Services that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2089 and recommends that it pass Second Reading and be referred to your Committee on Ways and Means.